dubsnipe/marshprinter/README.md

 The folder structure is very important for your project, because it will allow you to organize your projects and will also allow others to easily share changes or improvements.
 This structure isn't set in stone, however, so you can modify it so it suits your needs.

-Remember that inside every folder we strongly recommend you to include a file named 'readme.txt' where you can detail its contents.
+Remember that inside every folder we strongly recommend you to include a file named 'readme.txt' where you can describe its contents.

 Within the folder structure we recommend to include at least the following folders: